Home

 2022-05-04 23:07:17

-#Crowds #protest #Supreme #Court #leak #Roe #opinion #draft
+#Crowds #protest #Supreme #Court docket #leak #Roe #opinion #draft

 Placeholder while article actions load

-There was a minimum of one violent scuffle between abortion rights and antiabortion protesters that resulted in a man being led away by police.
+There was at the least one violent scuffle between abortion rights and antiabortion protesters that resulted in a man being led away by police.

-More than a thousand demonstrators assembled in Manhattan’s Foley Sq. on Tuesday night.
+More than a thousand demonstrators assembled in Manhattan’s Foley Square on Tuesday evening.

 Patricia Hannum, a 79-year-old New Yorker who attended the demonstration, described the prospect of Roe being overturned as a catastrophe.

-When an abortion rights supporter took the microphone and spoke about their abortion as important well being care, Alexandre clapped with the gang.
+When an abortion rights supporter took the microphone and spoke about their abortion as important well being care, Alexandre clapped with the crowd.

 “If folks don’t mobilize now, loud and clear, and on the voting booth,” she mentioned, “we’re doomed.”